Sea kale, or Crambe maritima, comes as quite a surprise: both in the garden and in the vegetable patch, it’ll trigger questions by curious onlookers!

 Flowering – May to July

-This plant’s name comes from the shape of its gray-green leaves.
+This plant’s name, sea kale, comes from the shape of its gray-green leaves.
 After all, they’re wavy and frizzled, just like those of regular kale.
 At the beginning of summer, cute and fragrant white flowers appear.

 Planting sea kale

 Whether you’re planning a flower bed or a vegetable patch, sea kale will for sure find a place in your garden.
 Even more so if you’re on the coast!
 Soil type has no influence on how your Crambe maritima will grow.
 In particular, salt in the soil isn’t even a problem.
 However, to truly thrive, Crambe requires:

 - deep tilling between 12 to 16 inches (30 to 40 cm)

 - as well as soil mix or ripe compost, both upon planting and as a regular topdressing,

 For the planting, simply purchase young seedlings in stores and transplant them.
 Naturally, sowing is a great option as well.
 So as to start them off well, plant from March to June in seed holes 2 feet (60 cm) apart with 2 or 3 seeds per hole.
 After about a month, select the most vigorous sprout and thin the others away.

 - Like all cabbages, sea kale sprouts are vulnerable to damping off.